Please click below to view a calendar of External research funding opportunities:

 - Use seminar series; away days; group brainstorming sessions as seedbeds for ideas

-- Begin with side of A4 with notes under headings (WHAT, WHY, HOW, WHO)
+- Begin with a side of A4 with notes under headings (WHAT, WHY, HOW, WHO)

-- Allot regular timeslot each week to work on developing proposal
+- Allot regular timeslot each week to work on developing a proposal

 - Use suggested AHRC subheadings in Case for Support to guide planning: Objectives, RQs, Context, Theory, Methods, (intellectual) Outcomes (not same as physical Outputs); Dissemination (including Outputs)